About the members of the group:

 In between the two recordings, Genovese developed a collaborative relationship with Grammy winning bassist and vocalist Esperanza Spalding, a fellow Berklee alum.
 Since 2005, he has toured with Spalding throughout the U.S., South American, Europe, Asia, Africa and elsewhere.
 Spalding returns the favor by providing vocals on numerous tracks on Seeds.
 In addition, she also assists with the songwriting on “Portuguese Mirror” one of the most satisfying tracks in the 11-song set.

-When he’s not touring with Spalding, Genovese – who is currently based in New York – also plays with a loosely assembled group called the Chromatic Gauchos, whose core membership includes Bob Gulloti, Dan Blake and John Lockwood.
+When he’s not touring around the globe with various groups Genovese – who is currently based in New York – also plays with a loosely assembled group called the Chromatic Gauchos, whose core membership includes Bob Gulloti, Dan Blake and John Lockwood.
 This threesome, along with Spalding and percussionist Sergio Miranda, appears prominently on Seeds.

 Dimitris Klonis- drums